SUPERCAMPS LIMITED PRIVACY NOTICE FOR PARENTS

 5.1.6 where your child is attending or has attended one of our daytime activity camps, to provide you with information about other similar services (for example, summer camps) that we offer as part of extra-curricular experiences and overall development of your child; and

-5.1.7 to send out surveys to you by email in order for you to provide feedback to us on our daytime activity camps.
+5.1.7 to send out surveys to you by email or SMS in order for you to provide feedback to us on our daytime activity camps.

 5.2 In order to pursue the legitimate interests referred to in paragraph 5.1 we rely on software applications and other technology to process personal data about you and your children.
 This includes our management information system.
 The third parties we use to deliver these applications are carefully chosen and vetted by us to ensure that, among other things, your and your child’s personal data is kept secure.
 For further information on the kind of technology we use, please contact our Data Protection Co-Ordinator (see paragraph 4).